-We seek to empower regional communities to participate in environmental decisions and to build capacity to use the law to protect the environment.
+We seek to empower communities in the South Pacific in building capacity to use the law to protect their environment.

 Interactive Governance Analysis of the Beche-De-Mer `Fish Chain' from Papua New Guinea to Asian Markets